tamari92/kf2-tournament/scoring.md

 = 4012.5 Points
 = 4012 Points
 ```
-The calculation of the Total Score as a result of a *partial* NMB run (with Survivalist) would go as follows:
+The calculation of the Total Score as a result of a partially void NMB run (with Survivalist) would go as follows:
 ```
 TotalScore = (CS + HB + TB + OB) x NMB
 = (1000 + 200 + 1275 + 150) x 1.25